Official Chinese Checkers Rules

 There are a lot of different versions of Chinese checkers rules out there since it's such an old game.
 Good to find at least one I can stick by to teach others how to play.

-Here are some other games you might like to read through the game rules.
-Browse these games and see if you can find a new favorite game to play at your next game night.
+Here are some other games you might like to play at your next get together.
+Learning how to play new games can feel daunting at first but once you get the hang of it, it can be really fun to try out new games.
 You can also use our search feature at the top of the page to search for a specific criteria that might interest you.
+Who knows - you might just find your next favorite game.